 A Novel by Dick Alexander

-In the early ’70s, Dick Alexander was the local kid on Strong’s Neck who Di Donato paid weekly to mow his lawn.
-Years later, after following in the footsteps of his author neighbor and mentor, the writer Alexander reveals a Di Donato hereunto never seen – his trick is the vehicle he utilizes: ‘the telling of the writing of,’ the famous author’s insanely impassioned final novel, possibly the most brilliant train wreck in all of contemporary literature.
+In the early ’70s Dick Alexander was the neighborhood kid on Strong’s Neck who mowed Di Donato’s lawn.
+Years later, after following in the footsteps of his neighbor and mentor, the writer Alexander reveals a Di Donato never before seen – He tells a conjured-up chronicle of the man, his times, his family, and — the parapsychic events which produced that outrageous novel, The American Gospels, possibly the most brilliant train wreck in all of contemporary literature…